East Haddon: Notable buildings

 East Haddon Hall is a Grade I listed building and was built in 1780 for the Sawbridge family by John Wagstaff, a builder from Daventry.
 It was built to a design by John Johnson of Leicester.
-The house was originally set in gardens laid out by garden designers Gertrude Jekyll and Edwin Lutyens in 1897, of which only fragments of the formal rose gardens and a sundial remain.
+The Sawbridge family lived there until the late 19th century when it was sold to politician David Guthrie who panelled the hall's interiors and remodelled the gardens with assistance from garden designers Gertrude Jekyll and Edwin Lutyens in 1897; only fragments of the formal rose gardens and a sundial remain.
+In 1919, large parts of the estate, mainly agricultural land and farms, were auctioned off.
+East Haddon Hall became a maternity hospital during the 1940s and later a girls boarding school in the 1960s, before being sold in 1971 and becoming a private residence again.

 The Hall Flats, an old sandstone building to the south of the hall, has a 1663 date stone and were part of the old stable block to the hall.

 The Red Lion Inn can be traced back to 1765, although the present building was previously used as an off license while the inn was in what is now Hall Farm to the west of the premises.
 The Red Lion has been in its present home since the early 20th century, where it continues to trade as a pub, restaurant and hotel under the Wells & Co company.
 The Red Lion Cottage within the grounds is listed and was built in 1695.